tonyxforce/SAF_music_importer/README.md

 ### Prerequisites

 - Have either [ffmpeg](https://www.ffmpeg.org/) installed in PATH or have the ffmpeg.exe executable downloaded
-    - I also [host ffmpeg on my website](https://tonyxforce.hu/ffmpeg.exe) for quick access, but you shouldn't trust any unofficial sources for binaries
+    - I also [host ffmpeg.exe on my website](https://tonyxforce.hu/ffmpeg.exe) for quick access, but you shouldn't trust any unofficial sources for binaries
-- Have the to-be-converted songs in mp3, mp4 (DO **NOT** rename mp4 to mp3), or pretty much any common audio or video format
+- Have the to-be-converted songs in mp3, mp4 (DO **NOT** rename .mp4 files to .mp3), or pretty much any common audio or video format
-- Download the latest version of this converter from the [releases page](https://github.com/tonyxforce/SAF_music_importer/releases)
+- Download the latest version of this converter from the [releases page](https://github.com/tonyxforce/SEF_music_importer/releases)

 ### Usage